 9. See Soroca Fortress

 This fortress was one of the many strongholds of Stephen the Great in 1499.
 Located in the present-day city of Soroca, it was used to defend the region from the Ottomans, and later from the Russians in the 18th century.
 The castle has a distinctly Western European design, which has left historians to believe that architects and engineers from the west were brought to the region to help with its design and construction.
 Built in a circle, the castle has four massive stone towers and curved walls to better resist projectiles.
 There’s a spacious central courtyard and numerous loopholes for firing weapons.
-The walls are 3m thick and here are several areas for artillery.
-Self-guided tours cost 10 MDL ($0.60 USD) while a guided tour in English costs 100 MDL ($6 USD).
+The walls are 3 meters (10ft) thick and here are several areas for artillery.
+It’s currently closed for renovations.

 10. Visit the Army Museum

 Located in the capital, this museum has a sobering and insightful exhibition on Soviet repression during the occupation.
-It illuminates the forced famines, deportations and slave labor used by the regime.
+It illuminates the forced famines, deportations, and slave labor used by the regime.
 There are videos, photos, dioramas, and newspaper articles that bring the era to life.
 Most of it isn’t in English, however, it nevertheless offers insight into just how horrific conditions were under the USSR.
-Admission is 10 MDL ($0.60 USD).
+Admission is 10 MDL.

 11. See the Triumphal Arch

-Known as the Holy Gate, the Triumphal Arch is a monument in the center of Chi?in?u.
+Known as the Holy Gate, the Triumphal Arch is a monument in the center of Chisinau.
 Dating back to the 1840s, it commemorates Russia’s victory over the Ottoman Empire during the Russo-Turkish War (1828–29).
-Standing 13m (43ft) tall, it’s sort of like a mini Arc de Triomphe.
+Standing 13 meters (43ft) tall, it’s sort of like a mini Arc de Triomphe.

 Moldova Travel Costs

-Accommodation – Hostel dorms are your cheapest option in Moldova, starting around 87 MDL ($5 USD) per night for a 10-20 bed dorm.
-Free wi-fi and kitchens are pretty standard.
-A few hostels also include free breakfast.
+Accommodation – Hostel dorms are your cheapest option in Moldova, starting around 150 MDL per night for a 10-20 bed dorm.
+Free Wi-Fi and kitchens are pretty standard and a few hostels also include free breakfast.
+There aren’t a lot of options here when it comes to hostels so be sure to book early.

-Budget hotels start around 500 MDL ($30 USD) per night.
+Budget hotels start around 600 MDL per night.
 Expect your accommodation to be comfortable but a little outdated in its decor.
 TV, coffee/tea, and free breakfast are all pretty standard.

 For anyone traveling with a tent, wild camping is free and safe on public land.
 Just use common sense and avoid staying too close to someone’s house, pick up all your trash, and leave everything as you found it.

-For a basic plot at a campground without electricity, expect to pay around 160 MDL ($10 USD).
+For a basic plot at a campground without electricity, expect to pay around 200 MDL.
 There are only a handful of sites around the country, however, making wild camping the easier (and cheaper) option.

 Fast food (think McDonald’s) can only be found in the capital.
-A combo meal costs 85 MDL ($5.75 USD).
-Pizza can be found in a few of the larger cities for as little as 85 MDL ($5 USD) for a medium pizza.
-Asian food (like Chinese or Thai) can only be found in the capital.
-Expect to pay around 75-100 MDL ($4.50-6 USD) for a meal.
+A combo meal costs 90 MDL.
+Sandwiches cost around 60 MDL.
+Pizza can be found in a few of the larger cities for as little as 90-100 MDL for a medium.
+Asian food (such as Chinese or Thai) can only be found in the capital.
+Expect to pay around 80-110 MDL for a meal.

-A three-course meal at a restaurant serving traditional cuisine costs 200 MDL ($12 USD), including a drink.
+A three-course meal at a restaurant serving traditional cuisine costs 225 MDL.
 If you’re on the go, try placinte, a cheese-filled pastry that can be found at bakeries and cafes around the country.

-If you are planning to cook your own food, a week’s worth of groceries costs between 415-500 MDL ($25-$30 USD) for staples like meat, pasta, rice, and seasonal produce.
+If you are planning to cook your own food, a week’s worth of groceries costs between 415-500 MDL for staples like meat, pasta, rice, and seasonal produce.

-Activities – Vineyard tours cost 175-350 MDL ($10.50-21 USD) while most museums and attractions cost less than 100 MDL ($6 USD).
+Activities – Vineyard tours cost 175-350 MDL while most museums and attractions cost less than 100 MDL.
 While there are not a ton of paid tours and attractions here, what is available is generally quite budget-friendly.
+Hiking and camping are free.

 Backpacking Moldova Suggested Budgets

-On a mid-range budget of about 1,100 MDL ($65 USD) per day, you can stay in a budget hotel or Airbnb, eat out for all your meals at budget-friendly restaurants, drink a lot more, take some vineyard tours, and visit more museums and attractions.
+On a mid-range budget of about 1,400 MDL per day, you can stay in a private Airbnb, eat out for all your meals at cheap restaurants, enjoy a few drinks, take the occasional taxi to get around, and do more paid activities like visiting museums or taking a wine tour.

 You can use the chart below to get some idea of how much you need to budget daily, depending on your travel style.
-Prices are in USD.
+Prices are in MDL.

-- Take a free walking tour – Chisinau offers a couple of free walking tours led by local guides.
+- Take a free walking tour – Chisinau and Tiraspol both have free walking tours led by local guides.
 They’re a good way to get introduced to the city and its history and culture.
-Just be sure to tip your guide!
+Check freetour.com for options.
+Just be sure to tip your guide at the end!

 - Wild camp – If you really want to save money in Moldova, wild camping is perfectly legal and safe on public land.

-- Stay with a local – Staying with a local via Couchsurfing is a great way to not only save money but you’ll get to meet a knowledgeable local who can help you better understand the city and its people.
-There aren’t a ton of hosts in the country, though you can likely find one in the capital if you look in advance.
+- Stay with a local – Staying with a local via Couchsurfing is a great way to not only save money but you get to meet a knowledgeable local who can help you better understand the country and its people.
+There aren’t a ton of hosts here, though you can likely find one in the capital if you look in advance.

-- Walk everywhere – All of the major cities in Moldova are quite walkable, so skip the public transportation if you want to save a few extra leu.
+- Walk everywhere – All of the major cities in Moldova are quite walkable, so skip the public transportation if you want to save a few extra lei.
+Skip the taxis too!

 - Enjoy the free spaces – There are plenty of free parks as well as many free hiking trails around the country.
 Save your budget and enjoy the outdoors!